 The organization is the brainchild of Rodolfo “Rudy” Bustamante, a Miami entrepreneur who serves as its president and guiding force.

-MWYF partners with area charities and organizations that counsel, mentor, educate, and provide these young men and women with the support and specialized programs that will enable them to
+MWYF partners with area charities and organizations to counsel, mentor, educate, and provide these young men and women with the support and specialized programs that will enable them to

 • Rise above their circumstances;